pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 During this lab, you will get access to Google Cloud and Private Infrastructure, as these are providing container environment.
 Amazon Web Services is used in this setup as a message broker only which is a function already provided by Amazon.

-You can find credentials on the paper sheet at your desk.

 ## 2. On-prem private infrastructure access